VICTOR-OMEGA/dumb-code-smart/challenge_03_iot_cluster_balancer/solution.md

 Avoid off-by-one in binary search: use while left < right with mid = (left + right) // 2 and move bounds as right = mid or left = mid + 1.

-In feasible check, check if x > M: return False — ensures we handle single huge elements early.
+In feasible check, check if x > M: return False. it ensures we handle single huge elements early.

 Be careful about exactly k segments requirement: the check allows ≤ k segments (we can always add empty segments conceptually to reach exactly k), but because segments must be non-empty, the greedy uses as few segments as possible; if it uses ≤ k, we can split some segments (if needed) to reach exactly k while not increasing the maximum.
 So segments <= k is the correct feasibility condition.